 ✅ No Grace Period

-In Kentucky, there is no maximum late fee specified by law.
-Businesses in Kentucky do not need to offer a grace period before applying late fees.
-However, as best practice, we would advise offering seven days as a goodwill gesture.
+In Iowa, there is no maximum late fee for overdue invoices.
+Businesses in Iowa do not need to provide a grace period before applying late fees.
+However, many businesses allow five to seven days of grace as a gesture of goodwill.

 ✅ No Max Late Fee